spacemeshos/testnet-guide/smeshing.md

 ![](images/v1.0/POS_setup_1_light.png)

-Once selected the directory, in our case we created a new directory called post in C:\\ the **<NEXT>** button turns green and now we can click it to continue
+Once you've selected the directory, the **<NEXT>** button turns green and now we can click it to continue

 ![](images/v1.0/POS_setup_2_light.png)